Azure/ctest/README.md

 ```

 ### Installation and Use
-Optionally, you may choose to install azure-ctest on your machine:
+Optionally, you may choose to install ctest on your machine:

 1. Switch to the *cmake* folder and run
     ```